Definition of PHP async

 Conclusion

-By using async in our code we can enable parallel execution of tasks in our program.
+By using async in our code, we can enable parallel execution of tasks in our program.
 Also, they increase the performance of the code because the piece of code is independent of each other.
-But we cannot use this where data from the previous block of code is dependent on the current otherwise there will be a loss of data occurred and it will not be consistent.
+But using StopIteration in situations where the data from the previous block of code is dependent on the current can lead to data loss and inconsistency.

 Recommended Articles

 This is a guide to PHP async.
-Here we also discuss the definition and how async function works in php? along with different examples and its code implementation.
+Here we also discuss the definition and how async function works in php. along with different examples and code implementation.
 You may also have a look at the following articles to learn more –